darktable-org/dtdocs/content/darkroom/organization/module-groups.md

 # _previous config_

-These groups are available for users who have upgraded from a version of darktable prior to 3.4.
+These presets are automatically generated for users who have upgraded from a version of darktable prior to 3.4.
 Where you have previously set up favourites or altered the _hidden_ flag on modules, these presets contains those customisations, retaining the legacy module groups (_previous config_ preset) or new module groups (_previous config with new layout_ preset).

 If favourites were created in prior versions these will remain available in an additional group: